uwefassnacht/device-simulator-for-ibm-iot/README.md

 2. Go to the project folder in the terminal and install the required npm modules:
     `npm install`

-3. Generate an .env file containing the information that you used to register the device simulator in your IoT Foundation organization:
+3. Generate an .env file containing the information that you used to register the device simulator in your IoT Platform organization:
     ```
     iotf_org=<myOrg>
     iotf_type=<myDeviceType>